cyril-pierro/Demo_logger_and_analysis/README.md

-# Demo logger and test workflow
+# Demo logger and Analysis
 Demonstration on
 - how to log applications
 - how to perform both unit and workflow testing